Bertoid1311/B7094/README.md

 While the machine supported random-access storage devices (disk and drum), and some installations utilized these (e.g., MIT's CTSS timesharing system), the more common "IBSYS" operating system made heavy use of magnetic tape and punched cards.

 You can read some amusing anecdotes about the IBM 7094 by clicking on the last option of B7094's initial demo window.

+## About hexadecimal

+No, it doesn't make any sense to display register and memory values using hexadecimal representations for a 36-bit machine using 6-bit bytes (whereas it makes perfect sense to do so for a whose registers are multiples of 8-bit bytes, such as the IBM System/360 and nearly all modern machines.
+Neverthel;ess, Oct/Hex toggle buttons remain throughout the emulator.
+Try to ignore them.